 Research: Year One of the DDCSP Experience

-As part of year one at DDCSP, scholars will focus on contributing to long-term, ongoing research projects with various labs and research groups affiliated with the University of Michigan, including the natural and social sciences.
+As part of year one, scholars will focus on contributing to long-term, ongoing research projects with various labs and research groups affiliated with the University of Michigan, including the natural and social sciences.
 Through this 7-week experience, they gain mentorship from faculty and graduate students and contribute to research at the cutting edge in the environmental field.
-With the help of their research mentor and program staff, students will design and present a research poster on their summer contributions to their placement site at our annual DDCSP Research Symposium, an experience many students do not receive until graduate school.
+With the help of research mentors and program staff, students will design and present a research poster on their summer experience at our annual DDCSP Research Symposium, an experience many students do not receive until graduate school.

-Here's what or scholars are saying about their research experience:
+Here's what our scholars are saying about their research experience: